-The importance of oil and gas to the New Zealand economy
+The importance of oil and gas to New Zealand

-The upstream oil and gas sector contributes over $2.5 billion to New Zealand’s Gross Domestic Product (GDP), the Government collects approximately $500 million in royalties and income tax from the sector annually, and oil exports are worth approximately $1.5 billion per annum.
+The upstream oil and gas sector contributes over $2.5 billion to New Zealand’s Gross Domestic Product (GDP), the Government collects approximately $650 million in royalties and tax from the sector annually, and oil exports are worth around $750 million per year.*

 The industry generates over 11,000 jobs nationally, and many of these jobs are highly skilled and specialised.
 Oil and gas workers earn twice the national average salary and create seven times the average value earned per annum, money that is spent in local communities.

-Gas is also an essential feedstock for many industrial activities, such as methanol production and urea fertiliser for agriculture, industries that wouldn’t exist without a ready supply of natural gas.
+Natural gas is an essential feedstock for many industrial activities, such as methanol production and urea fertiliser for agriculture.
+These are industries that wouldn’t exist without a ready supply of natural gas.

 New Zealand’s oil and gas production is concentrated in Taranaki.
-The contribution the sector has made to that region has been immense – accounting for 41 percent of Taranaki’s GDP and two percent of regional employment.
+The contribution the sector has made to that region has been immense, accounting for 30 percent of Taranaki’s GDP.

-Oil and gas is one of the key reasons Taranaki has the highest regional GPD per person in New Zealand, at over $80,000, compared to a national average of $51,000.
+Oil and gas is one of the key reasons Taranaki has the second highest regional GDP per person in New Zealand of $68,427, compared to a national average of $58,778.